 Risks of Investment Properties

 Every investment comes with a different degree of risk.
 Investment properties aren’t immune to this rule.
 To own a successful investment property, you’re going to have to prepare for the risks.
 These include:

-- Lack of liquidity: Real estate is not the most liquid asset to invest in.
+Real estate is not the most liquid asset to invest in.
 In an emergency, you can sell stocks or bonds and receive cash in return pretty quickly.
 Real estate takes longer to sell.
 In some cases, properties can sit on the market for weeks or months.
-Be prepared for your investment to be “locked up.”
+Be prepared for your investment to be locked up.

-- Landlord responsibilities: Being a landlord requires extra effort.
+Being a landlord requires extra effort.
 It can be time-consuming and even strenuous for some people.
 Landlords have to find tenants and screen them thoroughly.
-Some tenants may not pay rent on time or even harm your property.
-You’ll be responsible for any maintenance work tenants may need.
+Some tenants may not pay rent on time or may damage your property.
+You’ll be responsible for maintenance work tenants may need.
 While you can hire a property manager to help out with basic tasks, it will come at a cost.
 You’ll need to figure out the best way to maximize your time and expenses.

-- Management fees: This risk is unique to crowdfunding real estate investment platforms and REITs.
+Fees come with investment in crowdfunding real estate investment platforms and real estate investment trusts (REITs).
 Some platforms can charge high management fees or other types of fees.
-It’s a good idea to have a chat with a platform advisor to ask questions before you invest.
-Be sure to ask about fees!
+It’s a good idea to have a chat with a platform adviser to ask questions and read the prospectus before you invest.
+Be sure to ask about fees.

 When to Invest in Property

 Investment properties used to have high barriers to entry.
 You needed to have a lot of capital on hand to enter the market.
 This isn’t the case anymore.
 Whether you’re a recent college graduate or a retired professional, you can take advantage of real estate investing now.